The Global Language of Business

 The implementation aspects of GS1 EANCOM are explained in the GS1 EANCOM User Guide, which provides:

 GS1 EDI provides global standards for electronic business messaging that allow automatic electronic transmission of agreed business data between trading partners.
-This automation ensures that the exchange is done in rapid, efficient and accurate manner.
+This automation ensures that the exchange is done in a rapid, efficient and accurate manner.

 In the GS1 System, GS1 EDI is composed of 3 components: GS1 EANCOM®, GS1 XML and GS1 UN/CEFACT XML.